 Later, Pope Gregory IV (827-844) extended this celebration to the whole of the Western Church.
 This led to the commemoration of the evening before as All Hallows Eve, and it led to the following day—November 2—being celebrated as All Souls Day, when we pray for all the souls who are still being purified on their way to heaven.

-This makes All Saints different than the commemorations of individual saints.
-None of the saints living after biblical times are commemorated with holy days of obligation.
+This makes All Saints different from the commemorations of individual saints.
+None of the saints living after biblical times is commemorated with holy days of obligation.
 However famous saints like Augustine, Aquinas, and Thérèse of Lisieux may be, they don’t have such an important day on the liturgical calendar.